pip-services/pip-services-docs/content/en/toolkit/recipes/swagger/_index.md

 ##### Configuration for document 3

-We can also declare a path to a YAML file containing the description for the Swagger UI.
-In this case, even though we have declared auto as true, as the configuration contains a path to a YAML file, the system will choose this file over the automatic generation.
+In this case, we declare a path to a YAML file containing the description for the Swagger UI.
+As a result, even though we have declared auto as true, the system will choose this file over the automatic generation.

 {{< tabsection >}}
    Not available